Why is it that SEOs seem to get no respect?

 How many Non-Brand SEO clicks do we get per year?

-The reason we need to exclude brand spend here is because, again, we only want to calculate
+The reason we need to exclude brand spend here is that, again, we only want to calculate

 In Google Analytics: